The Salton Sea, California's largest lake by volume, exists entirely by accident.

 But, unfortunately, the Salton Sea is "a total Monet."
-As you climb out of your car and get close, it becomes a big old mess.
+As you get out of your car and get close, it becomes a big old mess.

-The water is a murky brown—it only appears blue because it reflects the desert sky.
-The white beaches, it turns out, are white because they're made up of the pulverized bones of millions of dead fish.
+The water is a murky brown, and just appears to be blue because it reflects the desert sky.
+The white beaches, it turns out, are white because they're made up the pulverised bones of the millions of dead fish killed by the toxic water.
 The birds probably aren't doing too well, either.
-Avian botulism is a persistent problem in the Salton Sea, killing off thousands of birds each year.
+Avian botulism is a persistent problem in the Salton Sea, killing off thousands of birds a year.

 And then the smell hits you.
 Holy fuck, the smell.
 It's like a fish market at the end of a long summer day.
 Only instead of keeping the fish on ice, this fish market keeps them on piles of diarrhea.

-I decided to visit the few things in the area that still exist and would qualify as attractions.
+I attempted to visit the few things that still exist in the area that would qualify as attractions.